spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 ### mode `enum`

-This field is an enum that contains whether the app runs in view or edit mode.
+This field is an enum that signals whether the app runs in view or edit mode.
 It takes the values `VIEW` or `EDIT`.